mohsen1/yek/README.md

 - Infers additional ignore patterns (binary, large, etc.).
 - Splits content into chunks based on either approximate "token" count or byte size.
 - Automatically detects if output is being piped and streams content instead of writing to files.
+- Supports processing multiple directories in a single command.

 ## Installation